openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-The `MetricsServerConfig` resource defines settings for the MetricsServer component.
+The `MetricsServerConfig` resource defines settings for the Metrics Server component.
+Note that this setting only applies when the MetricsServer feature gate is enabled.

 <em>appears in: [ClusterMonitoringConfiguration](#clustermonitoringconfiguration)</em>